|Guide||♦||152 Triplogs||Active Topic|

 Following the route of this trail is quite challenging.
 One must keep a constant eye out for trail junctions and blazes, which consist of two notches deeply cut into the bark of a tree, one on top of the other.
 Some areas are marked by cairns and small signs indicating "Cabin Loop Trail".
 A well-trodden footpath is a rare sight on this hike.
 I highly recommend downloading and using gpsjoe's excellent and highly accurate Barbershop Trail gps routes.
 Or, at the very least, bring a copy of this topo map.

 Many of the roads that access this trail are closed during the winter due to snow.
 If you are in doubt, check with the Forest Service for road conditions before you go.

 There are many outstanding campsites along the Barbershop Trail.
 Water may be available at Buck Springs, Barbershop Canyon, Dane Canyon, and Bill McClintock Draw, but check with the Forest Service for water conditions before planning a trip to the area.

-The Barbershop Trail derives its name from a local sheepherder who had a talent for shearing sheep, as well as cutting the hair of his fellow herders.
-Buck Springs Cabins, where this trail comes to an end, originally consisted of three cabins, built by the Forest Service as housing for fire crews.
+The Barbershop Trail derives its name from a local sheepherder who had a talent for shearing sheep and cutting the hair of his fellow herders.
+Buck Springs Cabins, where this trail comes to an end, originally consisted of three cabins built by the Forest Service as housing for fire crews.
 The first cabin was built around 1904, the second in 1923, and the last in 1946.
-Only the two newer cabins, which have been preserved for their historic value, remain.
+Only the two newer cabins, which have been preserved for their historical value, remain.